Myiopagis

-Myiopagis is a genus of bird in the family Tyrannidae, the tyrant flycatchers.
+Myiopagis is a genus of birds in the family Tyrannidae, the tyrant flycatchers.
 These species are closely related to the genus Elaenia but are generally smaller.

+Taxonomy

+The genus Myiopagis was introduced in 1888 by the English naturalists Osbert Salvin and Frederick DuCane Godman with the type species as Elainea placens Sclater.
+This taxa is now considered to be a subspecies of the greenish elaenia (Myiopagis viridicata).
+The genus name Myiopagis combines the Ancient Greek μυια/muia meaning "fly" with παγις/pagis meaning "trap".

 The genus contains the following 9 species: